binkley/kunits/README.md

 Behavior:

 * Operations between incompatible units do not compile.
-For example, you cannot convert feet into pounds.
+  For example, you cannot convert feet into pounds

 ```kotlin
 // Does not compile: feet and pounds are different kinds of units